Berlin Stadtbahn: Long-distance trains

-In the first years of the Stadtbahn, many trains previously terminating at the old terminuses Lehrter Bahnhof, Görlitzer Bahnhof or Potsdamer Bahnhof operated via the Stadtbahn to reduce the load on the terminus stations.
+In the first years of the Stadtbahn, many trains previously terminating at the old termini Lehrter Bahnhof, Görlitzer Bahnhof or Potsdamer Bahnhof operated via the Stadtbahn to reduce the load on the terminus stations.
 By the end of the 19th century, however, most of these train runs had to terminate at their old destination stations again due to the increasing local traffic on the Stadtbahn.

 The remaining traffic on the Stadtbahn mostly consisted of express trains to Hanover and Cologne via the Lehrter Bahn, Kanonenbahn trains to Dessau, trains to Königsberg and Danzig on the Preußische Ostbahn and trains to Frankfurt/Oder and Breslau.
 Suburban trains to Spandau and Strausberg also ran on the Stadtbahn's long-distance tracks until 1928.

 Trains heading west usually left from the Schlesischer Bahnhof station, those heading east from Charlottenburg.
 Depots were situated in Rummelsburg (then called Bw Karlshorst) and Grunewald.